 2.2.
-Emission measure formalism
+Emission Measure Formalism

-Different models were employed to describe the emission measurement in different wavelengths (Kretzschmar et al. 2006; Warren 2006; Warren et al. 1998; Vernazza et al. 1981).
-In this section, some characteristics of emission measure formalism used in the CODET model will be described.
+Different models were employed to describe the emission measurement in different wavelengths (Vernazza et al. 1981; Warren et al. 1998; Kretzschmar et al. 2006; Warren 2006).
+In this section, some characteristics of EM formalism used in the CODET model will be described.